Integrability in Gravity from Chern-Simons Theory: Symmetric space PCM from 6dCS theory

 \section{Symmetric space PCM from 6dCS theory}

-In the main body of this paper, we aimed to recover the 2dIFT related to stationary, axisymmetric gravity.
-This involved imposing a translational, a rotational, and a discrete reduction on 6dCS theory.
-Since both the rotational and discrete reductions introduce novel aspects, it may be helpful to analyse them independently.
-Furthermore, the symmetric space models produced by the discrete reduction are interesting in their own right, in addition to their appearance in the context of gravity.
-For these reasons, we will devote an appendix to recovering the standard symmetric space principal chiral model (PCM) from 6dCS theory.
+In the main body of this paper, we recovered the 2dIFT related to stationary axisymmetric gravity, which takes the form of a symmetric-space $\sigma$-model with a spacetime-dependent coupling.
+This involved imposing a translational, a rotational, and a discrete reduction, either to go from the 4dWZW model to the 2dIFT, or from 6dCS to 4dCS theory.
+The rotational reduction is the origin of the spacetime-dependent coupling, while the discrete reduction brings the target space to the symmetric-space $G / G_{0}$ rather than $G$.

-Starting from the 4dWZW model, we will apply two translational reductions, recovering the 2d PCM without a WZ term.
-This reduction was first performed in \cite{Bittleston:2020hfv, Penna:2020uky} but we will introduce an additional ingredient: a discrete reduction involving a $\bZ_{2}$-automorphism of the Lie algebra.
+In this appendix, we instead consider the case where both reduction vectors are translational, isolating the role of the discrete reduction in our story.
+Starting from the 4dWZW model, we recover the 2d principal chiral model (PCM) without a WZ term.
+This reduction was first performed in \cite{Bittleston:2020hfv, Penna:2020uky} but we introduce the additional ingredient of a discrete reduction involving a $\bZ_{2}$-automorphism of the Lie algebra.
 The addition of this discrete reduction will reduce the target space of the PCM from the full group $G$ to the symmetric space $G / G_{0}$.
 Here, $G_{0} \subset G$ is the subgroup which is preserved by the $\bZ_{2}$-automorphism.
 This reduction may then be lifted to twistor space and applied to 6dCS theory.
-We will show that this reproduces the branch cut and equivariance condition discussed in \cite[\S 11]{Costello:2019tri} which is known to recover the symmetric space PCM.
+We will show that this reproduces the branch cut and equivariance condition discussed in \cite[\S 11]{Costello:2019tri} and known to recover the symmetric-space PCM.

 Let us start with the 4dWZW model whose action is

 The second term contains a 2-form $\mu = \dr u^{1} \wedge \dr \bar{u}^{1} + \dr u^{2} \wedge \dr \bar{u}^{2}$ which is proportional to the K{\"a}hler form on $\bR^{4}$ equipped with the Euclidean metric.
 We would like to apply a two-dimensional reduction by vector fields $X$ and $Y$, landing on the 2dPCM whose action is